15 Military Friendly Colleges in Kansas

 1450 Jayhawk Blvd | Lawrence, KS 66045

-The University of Kansas (KU) provides many services for military connected students.
-These include veterans, active duty military, National Guard and Reserves, spouses, dependents, and ROTC cadets.
-You can find services through the KU Student Veterans of America headquarters.
-This is located at the Lt.
+The University of Kansas (KU) extends various services tailored for military-connected individuals, encompassing veterans, active duty military personnel, National Guard and Reserves, spouses, dependents, and ROTC cadets.
+Accessible through the KU Student Veterans of America headquarters, these services are available at the Lt.
 Gen. William K. Jones Military-Affiliated Student Center (MASC).
-The MASC includes meeting, conference, tutoring, and study rooms.
-Plus, you could get help with VA benefits, and other services.
+Within the MASC, there are facilities such as meeting spaces, conference rooms, tutoring areas, and study rooms.
+Moreover, assistance with VA benefits and other support services is provided.

-Veterans are eligible for transfer credit for military training.
-The retention rates for students who get military benefits are 58% for full time students and 62% for part time students.
+Veterans are entitled to receive transfer credits for their military training.
+The university maintains a 58% retention rate for full-time students benefiting from military benefits and a 62% rate for part-time students.

 Average Post 9/11 GI Bill Benefits Awarded